-Four of the items used when auditioning tracks are the Volume, Pan, Mute and Solo controls.
-These controls were introduced in Chapter 2.
-As well as pan, a Width control will be shown shown if you select the stereo pan or dual pan law (from the pan fader right-click menu).
-This will be discussed in Chapter 11.
+The Volume, Pan, Mute and Solo controls were introduced in Chapter 2.
+As well as pan, a Width control will be shown shown if you select the stereo pan or dual pan mode - see Chapter 11.

 By default, volume and pan faders control audio output.
 If you wish instead to use them for data on MIDI channels for any track(s) you should first select the tracks, then right-click over the track number and choose MIDI track controls then one of the Link track volume/pan to MIDI options from the menu (see Chapter 13).